 - Bronchoconstriction syndrome

-- Diabetes, metabolic syndrome, non-alcoholic fatty liver disease
+- Diabetes mellitus, metabolic syndrome, non-alcoholic fatty liver disease

 - Arterial hypertension